Lumae-Limited/salt-formula-freeipa/README.rst

           file_group: "root"

-Alternatively, and more securely and flexibly, you can put your keytab contents in a pillar in base64 format, rely on default file permissinos and use the following form:
+Alternatively, and more securely and flexibly, you can put your keytab contents in a pillar in encrypted base64 format (assuming you have gpg pillar encryption enabled) and rely on default file permissions.
+Something like:

+`` cat ./principal.keytab |base64 -w 9999|gpg --armor --batch --trust-model always --encrypt -r saltmaster``

+And then use the following pillar data:

 .. code-block:: yaml